 Contributed by Christopher Leong, President, Malaysian Bar

-The Malaysian Bar conveys its deepest sympathies and heartfelt condolences to Justice J S Verma’s family and loved ones on their bereavement.
+The Malaysian Bar conveys its deepest sympathies and heartfelt condolences to Tan Sri PG Lim’s family and loved ones in this time of grief.

 9 May 2013

 1 Girton College, BA (Cantab) and MA (Cantab).

 2 Industrial Arbitration Award No 22 /1966.
 She was junior counsel to Sir Dingle Foot QC.

 4 A departure from the previous system that involved a trial by assessors in the Federated Malay States.

 5 Ambassador, Deputy Permanent Representative of Malaysia to the United Nations (1971–1972) and later Ambassador to Yugoslavia and Austria (1973–1977).

 7 She was also President of Women’s Aid Organisation (1986–2000) and a member of the Board of Trustees of ISIS (1986–2007).

 9 Kaleidoscope: The Memoirs of P.G.
 Lim (Strategic Information and Research Development Centre, 2012).